-No, not that kind of snake (although they have been known to appear in toilets).
+No, not that kind of snake.
 A ‘snake’ or auger, is a long, flexible steel cable wound on a handle.
-Plumbers will often have an expensive electrical model, but you can buy a handheld snake for £10-20 or so.
+Plumbers will often have an expensive electrical model, but you can buy a handheld snake for £10-£20 or so.

 Simply feed the snake down the drain, or if you’re clearing a bathtub blockage, you will need to feed the snake down the overflow opening.
 You will hit some resistance as you go past the trap, but keep feeding it and turning it to either break the clog up or hook onto the end of the clog, allowing you to pull it out.

 5. Using Baking Soda and Vinegar

 Baking soda on its own does a decent job of loosening grimy sludge from your drain, and when you add some vinegar as well you get a chemical reaction that should hopefully jolt the blockage loose.

 This isn’t a method that will work for the very troublesome blockages, but for slow-draining bath or shower wastes, this is a cheap, eco-friendly method worth trying.

 • First pour a pot of boiling water down your drain.

 • Pour a small amount (perhaps half a cup) of baking soda down the drain.
 Let it sit there for a couple of minutes.

 • Follow it up with a cup of white vinegar and a little more hot water.
 Leave for 5-10 minutes.• Flush with boiling water.